codelex-io/pro-docker/lesson_01/homework.md

 ### Base Assignment

-Create your own Dockerfile
+*Create your own Dockerfile

 - Create a new Dockerfile
 - Choose an image of your own choice from [DockerHub](https://hub.docker.com/search?type=image).
 It can be PHP, Node.js, Mysql or any other image.
 It is advised to use Official images.
 Use it as Base Image of your Dockerfile.
 - Create a script of your own choice that can be executed from the container.
 It can be anything simple as "script.php", which would echo "Hello Docker!" to the console.
+- Create a unit tests for your script.
+There should be one green (succesful) and one red (failed) unit test for your script.
-- COPY your script inside the Dockerfile
+- COPY your script and unit test inside the Dockerfile
 - Add entrypoint for your Dockerfile so that your script is executed when Docker Image is run
 - Add information to the Dockerfile (example - Author).
 When Image is built it should be possible to use "Docker inspect" to accertain that you have built the specific image
 - Create a public repository on [DockerHub](https://hub.docker.com/search?type=image) with name lesson_01_homework